Making espresso at home

 Homemade espresso machine

-Have you ever seen a barista insert the filter holder under the dispenser without first "bleeding"?
-If so, ask them to put a glass cup under the shower, without a filter, and let some water out: you will understand why it is important to drain.
+Have you ever seen a bartender engage the filter holder under the dispenser without "purging" first?
+If yes, ask them to put a glass cup under the hand shower, without a filter, and let some water out to empty: you will understand why it is important to purge.

-For the first espressos we recommend glass - it's nice to see how the espresso is layered!
+For first espressos we recommend glass-it's great to see how the espresso layers!

-With the delivery we add two other parameters that we must take into account (besides grinding, quantity, pressing ... and we are thus at 5!):
+With dispensing we add two more parameters that we have to take into account (in addition to grind, quantity, pressing... and that makes 5!):

 • Amount of water.
-Generally, for 15 grams of coffee you should get about 50-70 milliliters of espresso.
+Typically, for 15 grams of coffee you should get about 50-70 milliliters of espresso.

 • Time.
-The water must not remain in contact with the powder too much, let's say that 60 milliliters must come out in about 25 seconds.
+The water should not stay too long in contact with the powder, say 60 milliliters should come out in about 25 seconds.

-In the picture the Breville / Sage espresso machine.
-We will add others, but this one offers a good compromise for those who do not want a separate coffee grinder.
+Pictured is the Breville/Sage espresso machine.
+We will add more, but this one offers a good compromise for those who do not want a separate coffee grinder.

 The tasting

-These from Café 124 are absurd: they are not satisfied with telling us who should grow the coffee, how it should be roasted, how we should grind it, store it, extract it ... even how should we drink it?
+These folks at Café 124 are absurd: they are not content to tell us who should grow the coffee, how we should roast it, how we should grind it, store it, extract it--even how we should drink it???

-Oh well, it's advice.
+Whatever, it's a suggestion.
 Try it once, just to make us happy.

-With a teaspoon slightly move the "cream" and smell.
-If you are drinking our coffee - but really, there are many others as well and even better! - you will feel the aroma of that coffee.
+With a teaspoon lightly shake off the "crema" and take a sniff.
+If you are drinking our coffee-but really, there are many others just as good and even better!-you will smell the aroma of that coffee.
 Different coffees have different aromas, and the nose is the first judge.

-Then turn to mix the different layers (the first a little acid, the last a little bitter) and take a small sip ... making noise if you are not alone (the liquid is atomized as it enters your mouth and releases everything the aroma).
+Then swirl to let the different layers mix (a little sour the first, a little bitter the last) and take a small sip--making noise if you're not alone (the liquid thus mists as it enters the mouth and releases all the aroma).
 However, sip gently.
-In very small sips, letting the liquid wet the whole mouth and swallowing only after having tasted it with the nose as well.
+In very small sips, letting the liquid wet your whole mouth and swallowing only after you have also tasted with your nose.

-After each sip, focus on the aftertaste: it must be persistent, but pleasant.
+After each sip, focus on the aftertaste: it should be lingering, but pleasant.
 Not bitter.
-The best compliment to an espresso was given to us by smokers: "I don't smoke my cigarette right away, I don't want this flavor to disappear ....".
+The best compliment to an espresso was given to us by smokers: "I don't smoke it right away, I don't want this flavor to disappear....."

 Good coffee!